-- D. Degree Requirements: The successful candidate must complete the following requirements: - 1.
-Complete 27 hours of coursework; - 2.
-Satisfactorily complete a total of six hours of seminar and practicum, or thesis; and - 3.
-All Kinesiology graduate students must pass the graduate comprehensive examination in their last semester in order to be accepted for candidacy for the degree of Master of Science.
-This exam will be administered on campus and all students (including students in online programs) must come on campus to sit for the examination. - E. Graduate Advisor Committee and Major Professor: The student will select a graduate committee of no less than three (3) members of the Graduate Faculty.
-In addition, one member of the committee will be designated as the "Major Professor" by the student. - F. Graduate Practicum: Students may elect to complete a 90 hour practicum in lieu of a thesis.
-Requirements for the practicum are outlined in the course syllabi. - G. Graduate Thesis: This thesis must be based on original supervised research performed by the student while enrolled as a student in the graduate program at Mississippi College.
-The student must nominate a three member thesis committee, with the major professor serving as chair.
+D. Degree Requirements: The successful candidate must complete the following requirements:

+1. Complete 27 hours of coursework;

+2. Satisfactorily complete a total of six hours of seminar and practicum, or thesis; and

+3. All Kinesiology graduate students must pass the graduate comprehensive examination in their last semester in order to be accepted for candidacy for the degree of Master of Science.
+This exam will be administered on campus and all students (including students in online programs) must come on campus to sit for the examination.

+E. Thesis Committee and Major Professor: Students choosing the thesis option will select a graduate committee of no less than three (3) members of the Graduate Faculty.
+In addition, one member of the committee will be designated as the "Major Professor" by the student.

+F. Graduate Practicum: Students may elect to complete a 90-hour practicum in lieu of a thesis.
+Requirements for the practicum are outlined in the course syllabi.

+G. Graduate Thesis: This thesis must be based on original supervised research performed by the student while enrolled as a student in the graduate program at Mississippi College.
+The student must nominate a three-member thesis committee, with the major professor serving as chair.
 The committee must approve all topics, and a research proposal should be submitted to the committee one semester prior to data collection.
+Final copies of the thesis will be submitted to the committee members prior to midterm of their last semester.

+H. Comprehensive Examination: Students must register for KIN 6999-Comprehensive Examination and register for graduation with the Graduate School for graduation during their last semester.
+Comprehensive Examinations will only be administered during the Spring and Fall semesters.